From Nebraska Gift Shop Doubles its Haymarket Retail Space

 Among the additions is a renovated bar for James Arthur Vinyard’s wine tastings and taps for their new cider line, expanded indoor and outdoor seating, a new section dedicated to a wider selection of general gifts, and a year-round Christmas market.

-With the news of Licorice International’s departure from downtown earlier this year, as well as the construction of apartment complexes on the second floor, From Nebraska and James Arthur Vinyard owners Jim and Barb Ballard felt it was time to make some big changes.
+Licorice International moved down the block to a new space in the Haymarket earlier this year, and construction of apartment complexes on the second floor of the building were in the works, so From Nebraska and James Arthur Vinyard owners Jim and Barb Ballard felt it was time to make some big changes to the store.

 “We realized there needed to be more shopping downtown,” Barb Ballard said.
 “We just decided to take all of this forced downtime that we had during COVID and use it for something good.”